-You Won't Believe How Cheap This 27-inch Monitor is Today | Digital Trends
+You Won't Believe How Cheap This 27-inch Monitor Is Today | Digital Trends

 More monitor deals

-The Dell S2721H is a cheap but high-quality monitor to complete your computer setup.
-However, if you’re willing to spend a bit more, you should check out what else is out there.
-To help you out, we’ve rounded up some of the best monitor deals that you can take advantage of right now across different retailers.
+The Acer EH273 will prove to be a reliable monitor that’s made even more affordable by Staples’ discount.
+However, if you want another monitor that’s more advanced, you should check out what other retailers are offering.
+To help you out, we’ve rounded up some of the best monitor deals that you can shop today.

 Acer EH273 27-Inch 1080p Monitor$160 $200